THERAPIES

 Occupational therapy

-In addition to these 3 primary therapies, people with Angelman syndrome can also benefit greatly from alternative therapies such as hippotherapy, hydro/aquatic therapy, music therapy, art therapy and pet therapy – depending on each individual’s preferences and inclinations.
+In addition to these, children with AS can also benefit from private therapies such as hippotherapy, hydro/aquatic therapy, music therapy, art therapy, sensory therapy and pet therapy – depending on each individual’s preferences and inclinations.

 In addition to the 3 primary therapies, people with Angelman syndrome can also benefit greatly from alternative therapies such as hippotherapy, hydro/aquatic therapy, music therapy, art therapy and pet therapy – depending on each individual’s preferences and inclinations.